titos-carrasco/DSO5102P-Python/README.md

 * ReadSystemTime: read the DSO's system time
 * RemoteShell: run shell commands in the DSO

-Implemented amd not tested functions:
+Implemented and not tested functions:
 * ReadSettings: read current DSO settings
 * ReadSampleData: read sample data from the DSO CH1/CH2